nmanthne-cmd/Nikhil-Portfolio/project.md/nfl_home_advantage.md

 Storytelling and Interpretation:

 The visual and statistical analysis shows that home field advantage still exists within the NFL.
 The magnitude of this has decreased a lot over the last 25 years.
-However, even looking at this drop, home team advantage still exists within the NFL.
+However, even with this drop, home team advantage still exists within the NFL.

 Team performance is a more complex thing that is influenced by more than stadium location.
 It is also important to look at how NFL teams have worked to combat the travel friction involved for the visiting teams.
 Utilizing sports science, recovery tracking, luxury jets, better sleep schedules and more of the snap counts have significantly reduced the issues that have plagued the visiting teams.